dingo-d/woo-solo-api/README.txt

 1. After installation, you can go to the plugin settings and add your SOLO token
 2. You can set up various options that are directly linked to how you want the invoice to look like
 3. You can add some additional WooCommerce settings such as PIN and IBAN fields
-4. You can add the mail settings that will be send (if you choose to) to the client when the order is completed
+4. You can add the mail settings that will be sent (if you choose to) to the client when the order is completed
 5. You can test if your API key works properly and that communication with the Solo API works
 6. You can check the sent orders, whether the order was sent to API, and if the customer got the PDF or not (or if error happened on the API)

 == Changelog ==

+= 3.0.0 =
+Release Date: January 30th, 2023

+This update was mostly a dev update to make the plugin easier to maintain.
+A lot was changed under the hood (from handling dependency injection to build process, and how settings are handled).
+Minor issues in the plugin should be fixed, most notable is that the translation for Croatian language should work now.
+Also, the plugin should work with PHP 8+ (beta compatibility).
+PHP 8.2 could throw some notices, but WP is not yet fully compatible with PHP 8, so you can report any issues you find.

+### Added

+* Improved handling of dependencies in files
+* Method that will delete HNB exchange rate transient on plugin update
+* Improved error handling on API call failures

+### Changed

+* Minimum PHP version updated to 7.4, beta compatibility with PHP 8+ added
+* Build process changed from Webpack to Vite
+* Updated the options page a bit (better organization)
+  * The settings are a bit more fool-proof now in the way settings are fetched, stored and handled across the admin app.

+### Fixed

+* Translations for Croatian language should work now
+* If people didn't update their plugin or settings, the currency should automatically default to EUR
+* All outstanding coding style and type errors
+* Better exception descriptions

 = 2.3.0 =
 Release Date: January 4th, 2023